Affordable Life Insurance Protection for Your Family

-If you have a chronic medical condition, use prescription medicine, smoke, or are overweight, you may have had life insurance coverage declined because you are a high risk.
+If you have a chronic medical condition, use prescription medicine, smoke, or are overweight, you may have been declined for life insurance coverage because you are a high risk.

 Many life insurance carriers avoid people with chronic illnesses including diabetes, allergies, and heart disease.
 If you have a history of serious illness, such as cancer, you may also be disqualified for coverage.

 Life insurance carriers carefully select customers when it comes to individual life insurance policies.

 Insurers can also deny coverage, or charge higher premiums, based on pre-existing medical conditions.
 If you have a pre-existing medical problem, you may be classified as high risk by the insurance company.